surmon-china/videojs-player/README.md

 var VueVideoPlayer = require('vue-video-player')

-// or import 'vue-quill-editor/ssr' to used in Nuxt.js/ssr
-var VueVideoPlayer = require('vue-video-player/ssr')
+// mount with global
+Vue.use(VueVideoPlayer)

-// mount with global (If used in nuxt.js / SSR, you should keep it only in a browser-built environment) Vue.use(VueVideoPlayer)
+// If used in Nuxt.js/SSR, you should keep it only in browser build environment if (process.BROWSER_BUILD) {
+  const VueVideoPlayer = require('vue-video-player/ssr')
+  Vue.use(VueVideoPlayer)
+}

-// mount with component(can't work in ssr) import { videoPlayer } from 'vue-video-player'
+// mount with component(can't work in Nuxt.js/SSR)
+import { videoPlayer } from 'vue-video-player'

 export default {